Onboarding & new hires

-Faster than a round of "say your name and a hobby" — and people actually remember each other after.
+Induction day or a fresh cohort of grads, week-one nerves and all — faster than "say your name and a fun fact," and they actually remember each other after.

 Office & team games · pantsy.app